Hacks4Snacks/windows-nxlog/README.md

 **Disclaimer**: Please ensure proper testing is preformed prior to applying guidance within this repository into a production environment.

-## NXLog Vs. Windows Event Forwarding
+## NXLog vs. Windows Event Forwarding

 In progress.